 (Part 2 on finding the right extra-curricular activities) by Kathy Kuhl

 Congratulations!
-You’ve found an activity your child will try: scouts, a club, a choir, a sport class, or team.
+Following last week’s post, you’ve found an activity your child will try: scouts, a club, a choir, a sport class, or team.
 Your child is willing, maybe even eager, the leaders seem like decent folks, and you can fit it into your schedule and budget.

 But will it work for your child?
 For kids with learning challenges, there is more to deal with than the usual first day jitters and settling into a new crowd.

 To help your child have the best chance of succeeding and enjoying the activity, follow these tips:

 - Set a trial period.
 We don’t want our kids to give up at the first sign of difficulty.
 So when my son tried a sport, we committed for a season.
 When we tried a new class or other activity, we committed for a six or eight week session.My son enjoyed karate lessons for many years.
 But sometimes, halfway into an 8-week session, after a hard lesson, he’d say, “I don’t want to take karate any more.”
 My stock answer was, “Let’s finish this session, and then you can stop if you want.”
 At the end of every 8-week session, he wanted to keep going.
 Don’t let a tough start or an occasional hard day, lead you to drop an activity.Now, if your child is suffering—from a mean instructor or a bullying child who the leaders are not stopping, or other pain or injury—then, of course, intervene, fix it, or stop.
 But if your child is just uncomfortable, give it time.

 - Help your children prepare for the activity, so their special needs don’t slow them down.If you have a child with attention or organization problems, like I do, here are some practical ways to help them:

 a) Keep all their gear in one place.